-Neurogenic bladder is the name given to a number of urinary conditions that occur due to damage of the nerves carrying messages between the bladder and the brain.
+Neurogenic bladder is the name given to a number of urinary conditions that occur due to damage to the nerves carrying messages between the bladder and the brain.

 Bladder muscles may be overactive and squeeze more often than normal and before the bladder is full.
 Sometimes the muscles are too loose and let urine leak (incontinence).
 In other people, the bladder muscle may become underactive, meaning it will not squeeze effectively when it is filled with urine and won’t empty fully or at all.
 The sphincter muscles around the urethra (urine tube) may not work correctly and may stay tight when trying to empty.